nekoaimo/neko-ohif-xnat/README.md

 ROI Contours may be managed and imported/exported to XNAT via the `Contours` sidebar interface.
 The sidebar also allows you to toggle:

-- `Interpolation` - Whether intermediate contours should be linearly interploated when drawing, such that you only need to manually delineate every few frames.
+- `Interpolation` - Whether intermediate contours should be linearly interpolated when drawing, such that you only need to manually delineate every few frames.
 - `Stats` - Whether to display the labels and 2D statistics of each contour on the viewport.

 #### Segmentation Tools